 Students engaged in the study of Arabic at Mason sit at the doorstep of unparalleled professional opportunities.
 In addition to being a language of strategic critical importance for American interests overseas, Arabic is increasingly valuable in the fields of economic and cultural entrepreneurialism, global health-care services, finance, and intelligence.
 Students may go on to pursue graduate work across a range of disciplines in the Humanities and Social Sciences, from international studies and foreign policy, to literature, history, and the arts.

-Arabic is currently a Minor at Mason, but is poised to become a Major in the coming years.
 Students may benefit from the University’s rich tradition of overseas study, integrated global-technology classrooms, and directed research opportunities in the D.C. area.